 9. Mexican communities swap Christmas trees for arty nativity scenes

-A country known for its vibrant colours and joyous celebrations, it’s no surprise that the traditional Mexican Christmas is one of the most brilliant celebrations of all.
+A country known for its vibrant colours and joyous celebrations, it’s no surprise that the traditional Mexican Christmas is one of the most brilliant Christmas traditions around the world.
 Sure, some Mexican families still put up Christmas trees, but beautifully decorated nativity scenes are a much more common Christmas tradition during the festive period.

-Called ‘nacimientos’, locals proudly display these elaborate Nativity scenes in their homes or gardens, while local communities create public ones usually designed by local artists and craftspeople.
+Called ‘nacimientos’, locals proudly display these elaborate Nativity scenes in their homes or gardens throughout the Christmas season, while local communities create public ones usually designed by local artists and craftspeople.
 Even better, more characters are added throughout the Christmas countdown – baby Jesus is added on Christmas Eve and the three kings pop up around 5th January.

 8. Santas 'sleigh' the waves in Australia